carpentries-incubator/docker-introduction/_episodes/05b-advanced-containers.md

 ~~~
 {: .language-bash}

-You notice that you can run the container without arguments just fine,
+You'll notice that you can run the container without arguments just fine,
 resulting in `sum = 0`, but this is boring.
-Supplying argumens however
+Supplying arguments however
 doesn't work:
 ~~~
 docker run alpine-sum:v1 10 11 12
 ~~~
 {: .language-bash}
 results in